chargebyte/chargebyte-docs/docs/source/getting_started.rst

 .. note::
    If you create an own configuration file, you can also store it in the "/etc/everest" directory and create a symbolic link to it like "ln -sf /etc/everest/my-config.yaml /etc/everest/config.yaml".
+   The file where the "config.yaml" symbolic link points to is preserved during the update process.

 .. code-block:: bash